maradyzer/BANG-OLUFSEN-Landing-Page/README.md

-DESCRIPTION: A landing page for the BANG & OLUFSEN store, where users can explore products, contact the store directly, or leave their details to clarify information.
+A landing page for the BANG & OLUFSEN store, where users can explore products, contact the store directly, or leave their details to clarify information.

 TECHNOLOGIES: Sass, BEM, CSS Grid Layout, Flexbox Layout, Semantic Elements, Transitions/Transform.